 What if my financial situation has changed significantly since last tax return?
 Attach a letter with supporting documents (examples are last two months’ paystubs, unemployment compensation, doctor certification, etc…) when submitting the original application.

-What if my child only attends school part-time?
+What if my child only attends school part-time in the Early Childhood Program?
 You are still eligible to apply for tuition assistance, but the award will be pro-rated based on the tuition amount.
 Since FACTS’s Tuition Aid on-line application does not include a field for a part-time program, please write a memo and upload it to FACTS to state your child will attend a part-time program.

-How do I contact FACTS Grant & Aid?
+How do I contact FACTS Tuition Grant & Aid?

 Customer Care Reps are available: